Once in a while, you stumble upon a case study that collects your thoughts just enough to give you a moment of clarity.

 Because everyone’s lives take different courses, everyone accumulates different talents and experiences.
-Therefore, each investor can only their “happy zone” to be different from everyone else’s.
+Therefore, each investor can only expect their “happy zone” to be different from everyone else’s.
 This point is perfectly connected to lesson #2.
 You can only know your “happy zone” once you have been ruthless at defining your circle of competence.

 Since some players are better high-ball hitters than low-ball hitters, or better outside than in; each batter should work out his own set of percentages.
 But more important, each should learn the strike zone, because once pitchers find a batter is going to swing at bad pitches he will get nothing else.Ted Williams from The Science of Hitting.

 Lesson #5: Valuation matters little when you deal with exceptional companies.

 Notice how not a single word was exchanged around Microsoft’s market price or intrinsic value?
 It was just a plain conversation about the business using common sense language.
 Raikes and Buffett never discussed owning the company for a short period of time, flipping the investment once a devastating “paradigm shift” would occur ten years out.
 It was long term—at least 10 years out—or nothing.